5,000 signatures reached

 Why is this important?

-My name is Paddy Monahan and I am dad to a great little boy but as the day he starts school gets closer I am getting increasingly worried.
-I think it’s horribly unfair that children not of the right religion – that’s the Catholic religion in 90% of primary schools in Ireland - are segregated and excluded in our taxpayer-funded schools.
+It’s horribly unfair that children not of the right religion – that’s the Catholic religion in 90% of primary schools in Ireland - are segregated and excluded in our taxpayer-funded schools.
 Religious patrons control the vast majority of schools in Ireland.

-From four years of age, children who are not of the right religion sit separately in the classroom during the daily half-hour of religious faith formation, segregated from the rest of the class doing non-curriculum busywork while their friends come together for lessons, to sing songs and so on.
+From four years of age, children who are not of the right religion sit separately in the classroom during the daily 30-minute period of religious faith formation, segregated from the rest of the class doing non-curriculum busywork while their friends come together for lessons, to sing songs and so on.
 This is the fate these children will face every day of their primary school lives.
 Every.
 Single.
 Day.
 The situation is far worse during communion and confirmation years as days and weeks are lost to sacramental preparation.

 Ireland has a blind spot when it comes to religious discrimination.
-Just imagine we segregated children in school on one of the other grounds that are prohibited by law, such as race or membership of the Traveller community.
+Just imagine if we segregated children in school on one of the other grounds that are prohibited by law, such as race, nationality or ethnic origin.
 It's unthinkable, right?
-So why is religious discrimination OK in our schools?
+So why should we accept religious discrimination in our schools?

-It's almost as though we are supposed to just shut up and be happy that our children got a place at the school.
-But I do not want my child to be grudgingly tolerated at the local school - I want him to be treated equally.
+It's almost as though parents are supposed to just shut up and be happy that their children got a place at school.
+But we do not want children to be grudgingly tolerated at the local school – we want them to be treated equally.

 A state's education system provides an extraordinary opportunity to shape young minds, foster independent thought, challenge inherited institutional structures and influence the development of society for generations.
 Is religious difference really what we want to reinforce in our children throughout their school years?
-Is the state doing its job by allowing this to happen?
+Is the State doing its job by allowing this to happen?
 We say ‘no’ on both counts – and we believe that many other parents and fellow-citizens throughout Ireland feel the same way.
 Please feel free to contact us at [email protected] if you would like to share your story as part of this campaign.